 This method uses active (ASSD) and passive (PSSD) remediation systems.
 Both of these methods work in the same way.
 However, the passive system has no fan and is often built as a preventive measure in new houses.
 This type can be converted to an active system if needed at a later date.
 The active system is considered to be more effective and common than the passive system.

 Sub-membrane ventilation is similar to the sub-slab depressurization method but is more effective in removing radon in houses or buildings with basements or crawlspaces and basements.
 A high-density polyethylene sheet barrier over the soil collects the gas and acts as a membrane.
 We then insert a pipe or drain mat with a fan, creating a vacuum and ventilating the radon to the outdoors.

 Block wall suction is a method used for homes that have hollow foundation walls.
 The system involves the use of a fan and ductwork to draw the air from the hollow inner cavities of the concrete block wall.
 Radon gas enters basements because the air pressure in the house is lower than the air pressure in the ground.
 The block wall suction makes the air pressure in the block wall lower than in the basement and works to pull radon from the soil before the gas enters the house.

 Radon-Rid, LLC focuses primarily on customer safety and satisfaction and encourages customers to look no further when considering a radon remediation contractor.
-The customers come first, and Radon-Rid is willing to provide local referrals from other homeowners who have hired our services for radon testing and remediation.
+The customers come first, and Radon-Rid, LLC is willing to provide local referrals from other homeowners who have hired our services for radon testing.
 Contact us today to learn about the types of remediation systems, cost, and to set up a consultation.